UK rolls out hotel quarantine for 'high risk' country returnees

 The UK now requires all arrivals from non-"red list" countries to show negative Covid-19 tests and then self-isolate for 10 days at a place of their own choosing.

-But it is unclear if they will include preventing arrivals travelling on to Scotland from England.

-Wales, which receives fewer international arrivals than its larger UK neighbours, has said it will not adopt hotel quarantines while Northern Ireland is still to decide.

-The British government said it had met with stakeholders from various sectors including aviation and hospitality ahead of finalising its plans.
+The government said it had met with stakeholders from various sectors including aviation and hospitality before finalising its plans.

-Charlie Islam-Harry, manager of the St Giles Heathrow hotel, said staff would do regular welfare checks on guests during their enforced stays.

-"It can't be easy for them to be in a bedroom for 10 days, not having to go anywhere," she told AFP.
+Charlie Islam-Harry, manager of the St Giles Heathrow hotel, said staff would do regular welfare checks on guests during their enforced stays, adding: "It can't be easy for them to be in a bedroom for 10 days."

-"But obviously while they are quarantined we try to keep as much distance as possible because we obviously don't know their health situation."